Hero Image

 Resources

-While the University encourages an individual who has experienced sexual misconduct to make an official report, whether the person chooses to do so, they are urged to seek appropriate help.
-There are numerous resources and interim safety measures for students and employees on campus at NMT or externally in the community or region.
-Specific resources, either on or off campus for medical treatment, legal evidence collection, obtaining information, support, counseling, understand rights, and officially reporting an incident of sexual misconduct are listed below:
+While the University encourages an individual who has experienced sexual misconduct to make an official report or file a Formal Complaint, if they choose not to do so, they are urged to seek appropriate help.
+Numerous resources and interim safety measures are available to students and employees on campus at NMT, as well as externally in the community and region.
+Specific resources, either on or off campus, for medical treatment, legal evidence collection, obtaining information, support, counseling, understanding rights, and officially reporting an incident of sexual misconduct are listed below:

 Key Concepts and Compliance Flyer